Learn Acoustic Guitar

 On the guitar’s fretboard, this means the open string (1st string E in the example below) is the same note as the 12th fret (E).
 The distance between the two notes is an octave.

-Octave - open string to 12th fret
+Octave - open string on guitar to 12th fret

 How many octaves are on the guitar?